 Business continuity as ‘availability’ forms part of the information security ‘CIA triad’ along with confidentiality and integrity, so it’s very much part of IT security architecture and governance practice.
 Availability is usually expressed as a % of uptime over a period e.g., 99.9% measured monthly means that a service may have up to 0.1% (a bit under 45mins) of unplanned downtime a month.
 As availability is usually backed by a contractual agreement, IT suppliers must be confident that they can comfortably meet this figure for their service.
-Confident rather than certain, as availability represents the perhaps the most expensive risks to mitigate, given component failures are usually mitigated by adding spare capacity that may only be used if a failure occurs.
+Confident rather than certain, as availability is perhaps the most expensive risks to manage, given component failures are usually mitigated by adding spare capacity that may only be used if a failure occurs.

 Breaking Down the Breakdowns